Parent page: Configuration

 Configuring a Custom Database Part Source

-When installed in Altium Designer, the Custom Data Synchronization feature will port component data information from a parts database interface connection that has been set up in Concord Pro.
-The database accessed by Concord Pro is typically an internal company parts reference that offers data such as company and manufacturer part numbers, along with other parametric information that is specifically relevant to the organization.
+When enabled in Altium Designer, the Custom Data Synchronization feature will port component data information from a parts database interface connection that has been set up in the Workspace.
+The database accessed by the Workspace is typically an internal company parts reference that offers data such as company and manufacturer part numbers, along with other parametric information that is specifically relevant to the organization.

-With the exception of enabling the Custom Data Synchronization option in Altium Designer (on the Configure Platform page (under Importers\Exporters)) and being signed into Concord Pro, no setup is required in Altium Designer to access that supplier data.
-All ODBC, OLE-DB, SQL etc connections to parts databases are managed by Concord Pro.
+With the exception of enabling the Custom Data Synchronization option in Altium Designer (on the Configure Platform page (under Importers\Exporters)) and being connected to the Workspace, no setup is required in Altium Designer to access that supplier data.
+All ODBC, OLE-DB, SQL etc connections to parts databases are managed by the Workspace.

 Database Provider Setup

-The connection to a company's internal parts database can be established manually, through a nominated interface and connection string, or by using Concord Pro’s Connection Wizard - which automatically determines the interface and connection string.
+The connection to a company's internal parts database can be established manually, through a nominated interface and connection string, or by using the Workspace’s Connection Wizard – which automatically determines the interface and connection string.

 To initiate the database connection setup, click the button, at the top-right of the Part Providers page.
 The Add new Part Source page will present.
 Enter a Name for the new source and then select the Manual- or Wizard-based approach to establish the database link.